dbos-inc/.github/profile/README.md

-DBOS provides lightweight, durable, Postgres-backed workflows.
+DBOS provides Postgres-backed durable workflows.
 DBOS workflows replace queues, state management, and failure-handling/recovery logic to enable you to build reliable programs with a fraction of the code.

 To get started, follow the [quickstart](https://docs.dbos.dev/quickstart) to install the open-source library and connect it to a Postgres database.